 18.5.
 Data compilation

-Live births and deaths data collected and validated at central level (INS) contain individual records of vital events (namely live-births and deaths) during a calendar year, considered by the date of registration.
+Live births and deaths data are collected and validated at central level (INS) monthly and are released as provisional, 40 days after the reference month.
+Provisional data are allocated to months by the date of registration.

 18.6.
 Adjustment